zilishen/documentation/content/nginx/admin-guide/installing-nginx/installing-nginx-plus-google-cloud-platform.md

 description: Install F5 NGINX Plus on the Google Cloud Platform, to provide sophisticated Layer 7 load balancing for your apps running on Google Compute Engine.
 docs: DOCS-412
-title: Installing NGINX Plus on the Google Cloud Platform
+title: Install NGINX Plus on the Google Cloud Platform
 toc: true
 weight: 400
 type: